Hip Injuries and Treatments

 - Hip trauma

 The hip joint is a ball-and-socket joint that works to support the body’s weight.
 Formed by the femur and the acetabulum of the pelvis (hip bone), and reinforced by five ligaments, the hip joint provides the leg with a wide range of motion.

 Fractures, damaged cartilage and osteoarthritis can significantly compromise the hip joint’s function, cause considerable pain and restrict movement.

-Whether your injury requires a simple hip arthroscopy, hip resurfacing or a full hip replacement, our orthopedic hip surgeon will use state-of-the-art surgical procedures to get you back on your feet.
-To learn more about common hip surgeries and procedures, explore the hip surgeries module below.
+Whether your injury requires a simple hip arthroscopy, a ligament repair or hip resurfacing, our orthopedic hip surgeon will use state-of-the-art surgical procedures to get you back on your feet.